-- The success field indicates whether a transaction was successfully completed without any technical errors, which includes that it succesfully passed the gateway and all authentication and authorisation checks (explained further below).
+- The success field indicates whether a transaction was successfully completed without any technical errors, which includes that it succesfully passed the gateway and all authentication and authorization checks (explained further below).

-- The authresult field simply indicates whether a transaction successfully passed all authentication and authorisation checks, and does not necessarily reflect whether the transaction was ultimately successful or not.
+- The authresult field simply indicates whether a transaction successfully passed all authentication and authorization checks, and does not necessarily reflect whether the transaction was ultimately successful or not.

-- For example, it is possible for a transaction to fail for technical reasons (success=false) even if it passed all authentication and authorisation checks (authresult=success).
+- For example, it is possible for a transaction to fail for technical reasons (success=false) even if it passed all authentication and authorization checks (authresult=success).

-- A transaction can be declined by the gateway and not even reach the authentication and authorisation checks, resulting in a success value of false and an authresult value of none.
+- A transaction can be declined by the gateway and not even reach the authentication and authorization checks, resulting in a success value of false and an authresult value of none.

-- In some cases, a processor has the gateway set after the authentication and authorisation checks are done, resulting in an authresult value of success and a success value of false.
+- In some cases, a processor has the gateway set after the authentication and authorization checks are done, resulting in an authresult value of success and a success value of false.

-- It is not possible for a transaction to fail both an authentication test and an authorisation test and still be successful.
+- It is not possible for a transaction to fail both an authentication test and an authorization test and still be successful.

 - The none value for either field is used when the relevant information is not available, not applicable, or unknown.